-To be eligible for store sales counts measurement for retail stores and restaurants, you need to:
+To be eligible for store sales counts measurement for retail stores, restaurants, and automotive OEMs/regional dealer groups, you need to:

-To be eligible for dynamic store sales values measurement via uploads for retail stores and restaurants, you must meet the criteria above and:
+To be eligible for dynamic store sales values measurement via uploads for retail stores, restaurants, and automotive OEMs/regional dealer groups, you must meet the criteria above and:

 If you meet the criteria for store sales measurement: